Devotional Gatherings, Study Circles, Involvement in the Life of Society, the Moral Education of Children, and Spiritual Empowerment for Junior Youth

 These workbooks use an interactive, question-and-answer format that fosters a participatory learning process in which the entire group develops a new capacity for individual and social action.

 The workbooks draw extensively on quotations from the Bahá’í sacred writings—a feature that infuses a high degree of spirituality into the process.

 Anyone is welcome to join one of the study circles that are organized all over the Halifax region.

 Bahá’ís throughout the world—both individually and collectively—strive to become involved in the life of society, working shoulder to shoulder with divers groups to contribute to the advancement of material and spiritual civilization.
 Everyone willing to participate in the process of advancing the progress of the Halifax and world community is welcome to contribute.

-Locally members of the Bahá’í Community work extensively to promote interfaith understanding by leadership roles in the local United Nations InterFaith Harmony Week activities, participation in InterFaith committees and university chaplaincies, co-sponsoring Spiritual Diversity Conferences, and contributing to Diversity Calendars and other publications.
+Locally members of the Bahá’í Community work extensively to promote interfaith understanding by leadership roles in the local United Nations InterFaith Harmony Week activities, participation in InterFaith committees and university chaplaincies, and contributing to Diversity Calendars and other publications.
 Like many organizations, individual Bahá’ís are actively engaged in charitable and service work and particularly those that promote the oneness of humankind such as a free English Corner and help with immigrant settlement.

 “Be anxiously concerned with the needs of the age ye live in, and center your deliberations on its exigencies and requirements.” — Bahá’u’lláh

 Children’s nobility and inherent dignity and their diverse talents and capacities require nourishment, love, and attention.
 Children’s education is a preoccupation of Bahá’í communities and the key to the progress of the human community.

 The Bahá’í Community of Halifax has joined thousands of local Bahá’í communities around the world in opening up its children’s classes to all children of whatever background or belief.